 Based on the above justifications, the following objectives are proposed:

-1. Protecting HTTP CONNECT requests and response by adding integrity protection of 3gpp-Connect-Req-info and 3gpp-Connect-Resp-Info headers.
+1. Protecting HTTP CONNECT requests and response by adding integrity protection and anti-replay protection of 3gpp-Connect-Req-info and 3gpp-Connect-Resp-Info headers.
 This allows an RI to cryptographically authenticate HTTP CONNECT requests and responses.

 2. Allowing some parameters exchanged in N32-c procedures (e.g., protection policy) that are relevant to RIs to be sent over N32-f.
 Note that clause 13.2.2.3 of TS 33.501 already allows error messages to be sent over N32-f if they are relevant to RIs.